AnneW563/AnneW563.github.io/content/projects/cyclistic_report.md

 are using the bikes most often at weekends.

 {{< image src="/projects/cyclistic_report/unnamed-chunk-3-1.png" width="80%">}}
+&nbsp;

 ### Number of rides by time of day

-The plot shows the number of rides taken for each hour of the day for each group of riders.
-The number of rides made by casual riders gradually increases through the day up until 5pm and then decreases.
-The number of rides made by the Cyclistic members has two peaks, one at 8am and the other at 5pm, suggesting that a lot of these rides are for commuting to work.
+The plot below shows the number of rides taken for each hour of the day for each group of riders.
+The number of rides made by casual riders gradually increases through the day until 5pm and then decreases.
+The number of rides made by the Cyclistic members has two peaks, at 8am and 5pm, suggesting a lot of these rides are for commuting to work.

 {{< image src="unnamed-chunk-6-1.png" width="80%">}}
+&nbsp;

 ### Average ride length by day of week